 Hopewell is a non-profit, private-pay facility.
-Hopewell charges a residential community fee of $310 per day.
-Hopewell is able at times to provide financial assistance, financial planning, and development of payment plans when appropriate.
-Such adjustments and arrangements are made possible by our endowment fund and our generous donors.
-Please contact our Admissions Department at 440-426-2009 to explore these options.
+Most residents use a combination of private pay and insurance benefits to cover the cost of services.
+A discounted daily Residential Community Fee is charged to individuals who privately pay for services.
+Hopewell is able to provide financial assistance as early as the beginning of the third month of service, when appropriate.
+Such adjustments are made possible by our endowment fund and our generous donors.
+Please contact our Admissions Department at 440-426-2009 to explore the affordability of our services.

 Hopewell also makes every effort to obtain any potential insurance coverage for individuals who have private insurance that covers residential mental health services in their plans.